Degree

 Programme and degree structure

-Degrees are awarded at three levels: First cycle, Second cycle and Third cycle.
-The level of your degree is indicated in the syllabus/course requirements list and the qualification descriptors.
+Degrees are awarded at three levels: first cycle, second cycle, and third cycle.
+Your degree level is stated in the programme syllabus and the degree description.

-Degrees on Second cycle includes, for example, Master's degree, and professional degrees such as Master of Science in Engineering and Postgraduate Diploma in Specialist Nursing.
+Second-cycle degrees include, for example, a one-year Master’s degree and a two-year Master’s degree.
+Professional degrees include, for example, a Degree of Master of Science in Engineering and a Postgraduate Diploma in Specialist Nursing.

 Regulations